Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Datasets

-\textbf{Primary selection criteria:} The \citet{W19} catalog contains 627 galaxies with spectroscopically confirmed redshift (cf. their Table~6), which we refer to as the parent sample.
-From those, we select H$\alpha$-detected galaxies (i.e., with FLAG 0,1 in the catalog) with high inclination angle ($25^{\circ} \leq \theta_i \leq 75^{\circ}$). \footnote{The line-of-sight velocity is defined as $V_{\rm LOS} = V_{\rm rot} \ \sin\theta_i$, where $V_{\rm rot}$ is the intrinsic rotation and $\theta_i$ is the inclination angle of a galaxy.
+\paragraph{Primary selection criteria:} The \citet{W19} catalog contains 627 galaxies with spectroscopically confirmed redshift (see their Table~6), which we refer to as the parent sample.
+From those, we selected H$\alpha$-detected galaxies (i.e., with FLAG 0,1 in the catalog) with high inclination angle ($25^{\circ} \leq \theta_i \leq 75^{\circ}$). \footnote{The line-of-sight velocity is defined as $V_{\rm LOS} = V_{\rm rot} \ \sin\theta_i$, where $V_{\rm rot}$ is the intrinsic rotation and $\theta_i$ is the inclination angle of a galaxy.
 If a galaxy is face-on (i.e., $\theta_i \approx 0$), the intrinsic rotation results are divergent.
 Additionally, intrinsic rotation in low-inclination ($0 < \theta_i \leq 25$) galaxies is often obscured by the superposition of radial and tangential motions, leading to a flattened appearance of the velocity profile.
 This consideration has been fundamental in RC studies since the beginning \citep[see for instance][]{PS1996, Sofue2001}.
 On the other hand, if a galaxy is edge-on, extinction is prominent due to the increased opacity of the galaxy, which dramatically flatten the inner slope of the RCs above $80^{\circ}$, as demonstrated in various works such as \citet{Valotto2004} and \citet{Rhee2004}.
-This is why, we select the galaxies with inclination angle: $25^{\circ} \leq \theta_i \leq 75^{\circ}$.} This leaves us with 448 objects.
-Before performing the kinematic modeling, we inspect their signal-to-noise\footnote{The signal-to-noise ratio is defined as signal/noise, and it is computed from integrated spectra of flux and noise cubes.
-The ${\rm SNR}>3$ threshold is the requirement of 3DBarolo to produce sensible outputs.} ratio (SNR) and H$\alpha$ images as discussed in Appendix~\ref{sec:SNR} and demonstrated in Figure~\ref{fig:1D-int-spc-SN} and \ref{fig:SN-Haimages}.
-Based on this quantitative and qualitative assessment of dataset, we divide the 448 objects of the sample in three categories: \textbf{Q1:} ${\rm SNR}>3$ and sharp H$\alpha$ image; \textbf{Q2: } ${\rm SNR}\geq 3$ and moderately visible source; \textbf{Q3: }either ${\rm SNR}<3$ or no appearance of the source in the H$\alpha$ image.
+This is why, we select the galaxies with inclination angle: $25^{\circ} \leq \theta_i \leq 75^{\circ}$.} This left us with 448 objects.
+Before performing the kinematic modeling, we inspected their signal-to-noise ratio (S/N) and H$\alpha$ images as discussed in Appendix~\ref{sec:SNR} and demonstrated in Figure~\ref{fig:1D-int-spc-SN} and \ref{fig:SN-Haimages}.
+The signal-to-noise ratio is defined as signal/noise, and it is computed from integrated spectra of flux and noise cubes.
+The ${\rm S/N}>3$ threshold is the requirement of kinematic modeling tool 3DBarolo (\citealt{ETD15, ETD16}) to produce accurate kinematics.
+Based on this quantitative and qualitative assessment of dataset, we divide the 448 objects of the sample in three categories: \textbf{Q1:} ${\rm S/N}>3$ and sharp H$\alpha$ image; \textbf{Q2: } ${\rm S/N}\geq 3$ and moderately visible source; \textbf{Q3: }either ${\rm S/N}<3$ or no appearance of the source in the H$\alpha$ image.
 We discard all the Q3 galaxies, which yields a final sample of 265 sources for kinematic modeling.
-The distributions of inclination angle, stellar mass, effective radius, and redshift of the parent and selected KMOS$^{\rm 3D}$ samples are shown in Figure.~\ref{fig:KMOS3D-P}.
+The distributions of inclination angle, stellar mass, effective radius, and redshift of the parent and selected KMOS$^{\rm 3D}$ samples are shown in Figure~\ref{fig:KMOS3D-P}.